Bad Day and Stress

 Social media has been both a blessing and a curse.
 For some people, they tout only those things that are going well and life seems perfect in their world.
 This puts a lot of pressure on those of us that do have an off day or are facing challenges.
 However, I really like social media for the support that can be given by friends all around the world when someone is brave enough to say that their world is not perfect, they are frustrated, or that they are just having a bad day.

-Beverly’s Hot Tips Building Resiliency By Celebrating Have A Bad Day:
+Beverly’s Tips Building Resiliency By Celebrating Have A Bad Day and Stress:

 - Whether you are having a bad day on this particular celebration or anytime throughout the year know that there are friends out there to support you through it.
 Let them know that you could use a pick-me-up as they are there to support you.